onomyprotocol/tla-sandbox/tla-recommended-learning-path.md

 ## Step 1: Read TLA entry in Ron Pressler's blog

-Somehow it happened that it was not the inventor of TLA+ who gave best introduction to the language.
+Somehow it happened that it was not the inventor of TLA+ who gave the best introduction to the language.

 There are 4 blog entries, linked into a chain.
 This chain starts [here](https://pron.github.io/posts/tlaplus_part1).